 We reviewed all areas of the practice including the administrative areas.
 We sought views from patients through face-to-face interviews and via comment cards completed by patients of the practice in the two weeks prior to the inspection visit.
-We spoke with six GPs, the practice manager, a practice nurse, two administrative staff, four receptionists, two healthcare assistants, a health trainer and a practice pharmacist.
+We spoke with GPs, the practice manager, a practice nurse, two administrative staff, two receptionists, healthcare assistant and cleaning staff.